WORKING FOR HAPPY ENDINGS

 Rescue is a popular term that may infer some degree of hero status to the rescuer.
 We're not heroes, but concerned individuals focused on the goal of finding the best new home for purebred Bernese Mountain Dogs that, due to a variety of circumstances, come to our attention.
 We have been involved with innumerable placements over the years due to changing life situations, from give-ups because buying the puppy was a mistake or the dog's personality did not suit its family, to family emergencies such as illness, divorce, relocation, or economic stress.
 Please visit the Gallery to read about some of the Happy Endings by clicking on the pictures to see summaries of how we've helped some of the dogs along their way to their forever homes.

-PLEASE CONTACT OUR RESCUE COORDINATOR MARY McKNIGHT WITH ANY QUESTIONS YOU MAY HAVE CONCERNING A BERNER IN NEED OR TO REQUEST AN APPLICATION TO BE ON THE WAITING LIST FOR A DOG LOOKING FOR A NEW HOME.
+PLEASE CONTACT OUR RESCUE COORDINATOR Katherine Skerl WITH ANY QUESTIONS YOU MAY HAVE CONCERNING A BERNER IN NEED OR TO REQUEST AN APPLICATION TO BE ON THE WAITING LIST FOR A DOG LOOKING FOR A NEW HOME.

 Another Recent Rehome, Finn (with Dilly and The Barnes)